 Causes Of Male Infertility

-In general, testicular maturation and development is impaired when the testes are exposed to higher than normal temperature.
-Normally, the temperature within testis is about 2° lower than the rest of the body.
+In general, testicular maturation and development are impaired when the testes are exposed to higher than normal temperature.
+Normally, the temperature within the testis is about 2° lower than the rest of the body.
 In men whose testis are exposed to heat such as cooks, workers in metallurgic factories, and men who frequent sauna, testicular maturation may be impaired.
-Similarly men with large varicoceles may have impaired sperm quality.
+Similarly, men with large varicoceles may have impaired sperm quality.

-Adequate nutrition and intake of proper nutrients also affects sperm quality.
+Adequate nutrition and intake of proper nutrients also affect sperm quality.
 In fact, studies have shown that sperm quality can be improved by supplemental nutrients and vitamins.